 As a Kryptonian, Kal-El possesses the ability to absorb the solar energy from yellow stars.
 His Kryptonian body is constantly absorbing and storing energy from Earth's yellow sun (allowing him to retain energy under roofed structures and even at night) which in turn grants him incredible powers, including superhuman strength, enhanced senses, impenetrable skin, and the ability to defy gravity.

 His body is also able to absorb the energy of a blue sun, which also grants him increased strength and various other powers (although not to the same degree as under a yellow sun).
 Superman has also demonstrated the ability to absorb certain other forms of energy, such as the anti-sunlight of Mageddon.

 Superman has the ability to move and fly incredibly fast.
-He possesses the ability to achieve speeds faster than light, although this is usually only seen in the vacuum of space as he is known to limit his velocity on Earth to prevent environmental damage.
+He possesses the ability to achieve speeds faster than light.
 The upper limits of his speed are not quantified, but he is usually considered to be slower than the Flash.

 Superman’s Kryptonian physiology allows him exert himself to peak capacity for an undetermined amount of time.
 When under the light of a yellow star, he is constantly replenishing his solar reserves.
 In an environment without the light of a yellow star, his solar reserves are gradually expended as he exerts himself.